-During 2019, the average number of FTEs in the Group was 866 (compared to 928 in 2018).
-As of 31 December 2019, the number of FTEs at the Group was 801.
+During 2022, the average number of full time employees in the Group was 759 (compared to 758 in 2021).

 TAXATION

 Iceland

 The comments below are of a general nature based on the Bank's understanding of current law and practice in Iceland.
 They relate only to the position of persons who are the absolute beneficial owners of Notes.
 They may not apply to certain classes of person such as dealers.
 Prospective holders of Notes who are in any doubt as to their personal tax position or who may be subject to tax in any other jurisdiction, should consult their professional advisers.